lucafrance/scrum.wiki-vault/home 🏠.md

   - home 🏠
 ---
 <img src="https://lucaf.eu/assets/2022/cv/cv_pic_luca_franceschini.jpg" style="float:right;padding-left:10px" width="15%">
-Welcome to scrum.wiki!
+Welcome to Scrum.wiki!
 The Scrum reference by a Scrum professional, for Scrum professionals.

 I am Luca, an IT consultant based in Munich.
 If you have questions or want to reach out, you can find me at [lucaf.eu](https://lucaf.eu/).